dcsync/pycobalt/README.md

     engine.loop()

 This also allows you to use Python's argparse with aliases.
-For more information about using argparse see the [helpers](#argparse) section.
+For more information about using argparse see the [Argparse](#argparse) section below.

 ### Exception Handling

-If an unhandled exception occurs in your alias callback PyCobalt will catch it and print the exception information to the beacon console.
+If an unhandled exception occurs in your alias callback PyCobalt will catch it and print the exception information to the Beacon Console.
 For example, while I was writing the previous example I typed `engine.blog2()` instead of `aggressor.blog2()` by accident and got this error: